ehn-dcc-development/hcert-kotlin/README.md

 Sample data objects are provided in `SampleData`, with special thanks to Christian Baumann.

 Classes in `ehn.techiop.hcert.kotlin.data` provide more meaningful names for data deserialized from an HCERT structure.
 It can be converted using `GreenCertificate.fromEuSchema(eudgcObject)`.

-## TODO

-- KID of certs can collide, be aware of that

 ## Publishing